owncloud/web/docs/extension-system/extension-types/custom-components.md

   id: string,
   type: 'customComponent',
   extensionPointIds: string[],
-  content: Slot
+  content: Slot | Component
 }
 ```

 For `id`, `type`, and `extensionPointIds`, please see [extension base section]({{< ref "../_index.md#extension-base-configuration" >}}) in the top level docs.

-The `content` property specifies a render function for the target extension point.
+The `content` property specifies a render function or a Component for the target extension point.

 ### Example